 - Install video cameras outside your home with your parked car in view

-- Look for a secured parking garage in your neighbourhood that has 24-hour surveillance
+- Look for a secured parking garage in your neighborhood that has 24-hour surveillance

-- Park in a neighbours garage if you can
+- Park in a neighbors garage if you can

 Can I Sleep In My Car Overnight And Will it Affect My Insurance?